AnshulWycliffe/Edge-TTS-Creator-EXE/README.md

 2. Internet Connection
 3. Use the original/native scripts for TTS creation eg. Devnagri - Hindi, Latin - English

+LIBRARIES USED
+1. Pygame - for playback of audio
+2. edge-tts - for creating tts via cli
+3. pyfiglet - for creating fancy cmd text

 # DEMONSTRATION
 STEP1 : Enter 1 for begin the audio synthesis